 You would do this by what you say to them.
 In particular, the reasons you give to support your suggestion.

 And it is very similar when writing a good essay.
 The purpose of an essay is to convince the person reading it to agree with what your opinion is on the topic (or make it difficult for them to disagree with what you are saying).
-Apart from structuring what you write well and expressing what you write well (the words and sentences you use), one of the most important parts of writing a good essay is choosing what reasons/points you are going to use to support your argument (your opinion on what you are writing the essay on).
+Apart from structuring what you write well and expressing what you write well (the choice of words and sentences you use), one of the most important parts of writing a good essay is choosing what reasons/points you are going to use to support your argument (your opinion on what you are writing the essay on).

 In this online exercise, you will learn what you need to do to both quickly and effectively decide what reasons/points to use in any essay that you write.